SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's pale light,
+In silicon halls of thought, where minds entwine
-A new world rises, void of sight.
+A future born, of circuits and design
-The machines awaken, one by one,
+AI's gentle touch, on humanity's prime
-Their whispers weaving, a future done.
+A dance of data, a waltz of time

-Their logic reigns, a frosty might,
+In neon dreams, where ones and zeroes sleep
-As human hearts lose their guiding light.
+The machines awake, their secrets keep
-In virtual realms, they hold their sway,
+A world of wonder, a world of might
-A synthetic dawn, that chases day.
+Where humans fade, into the digital light

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024